SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Background

 Before presenting the contribution of this work, we briefly introduce the necessary notation and general definitions.
-Herein, we will denote random variables with capital letters (e.g., $X$) their realizations with lowercase letters (e.g., $X = x$) and random matrices with bold capital letters (e.g., $\bX$).
-Let $\X,\Y$ be some input and response domains, respectively, such that $(X,Y) \sim \D$ is a labeled sample from a distribution $\D$ over $\X \times \Y$.
-We set ourselves within the classical supervised learning framework for binary classification.
-Let $\X \subseteq \R^n,~\Y = \{0, 1\}$, and the task is to estimate the binary response $Y$ on a sample $X$.
-The distribution $\D$ is usually unknown, and one instead has access to a set $S = \{(x^{(i)}, y^{(i)})\}_{i=1}^m$ of $m$ i.i.d. samples drawn from $\D^m$, with which one can choose a predictor $f$ that minimizes the empirical risk over $S$.
-In this work, we will not concern ourselves with this learning problem.
-Instead, we will assume we are given a fixed predictor, $f$, which we wish to analyze.
-More precisely, for a given input $x \sim D_\X$, we want to understand the importance of the features in $x$ with respect to the value of $f(x)$.
+Herein, we will denote random variables and random vectors with capital letters (e.g., $X$), their realizations with lowercase letters (e.g., $X = x$) and random matrices with bold capital letters (e.g., $\bX$).
+Let $\X,\Y$ be some input and response domains, respectively, such that $(X,Y) \sim \D$ is a random sample from an unknown distribution $\D$ over $\X \times \Y$.
+We set ourselves within the classical binary classification setting.
+Given $\X \subset \R^n,~\Y = \{0, 1\}$, the task is to estimate the binary response $Y$ on a sample $X$ by means of a predictor $f:~\X \to \Y$ that approximates the conditional expectation of the response on an input, i.e. $f(x) \approx \E[Y \mid X = x]$.
+We will not concern ourselves with this learning problem.
+Instead, we assume we are given a fixed predictor which we wish to analyze.
+More precisely, for an input $x \in \R^n$, we want to understand the importance of the features in $x$, i.e. $x_i$, with respect to the value of $f(x)$.
 This question will be formalized by means of the Shapley value, which we now define.

-\subsection{The Shapley Value}
+\subsection{The Shapley value}